 The target notes referenced below are given in Appendix B. The habitats are mapped in Figure 1.
 Within the site boundary there are the following habitats and vegetation:

 - amenity grassland;

-- scrub; and
+- ruderal vegetation; and

-- scattered trees.
+- woodland and scattered trees.

 3.2.2 Amenity Grassland